Garmin Watch Charging & Won’t-Turn-On Fixes

 My Garmin got wet and now won't charge — what do I do?

-Stop using it, do not put it on charge while it may be wet inside, and send it in promptly.
-Water ingress is a corrosion case rather than a simple charging repair and carries the 120-day tier.
-See our first steps if your watch got wet guide.
+Stop wearing it, keep it off the cable while moisture may still be trapped inside, and get it to us quickly before corrosion spreads.
+Water ingress is a corrosion repair, not a simple charging fix, and sits on the 120-day tier.
+Our first steps if your watch got wet guide covers the immediate dos and don'ts.

 How much does a Garmin charging port repair cost?

-From £24.95 on an entry Forerunner to £59.95 on an AMOLED Fenix 8, on the 9-month connector tier.
-Representative model prices are in the table above; the full list is on the hub.
+It runs from £24.95 on an entry-level Forerunner up to £59.95 on an AMOLED Fenix 8, all on the 9-month connector tier.
+The table above shows a spread of models; the hub carries every one.

 Can you fix a Garmin that's completely dead?

-Usually, yes — once the free triage is exhausted, a dead watch is typically the charging port, the soldered battery or a board-level power fault, all of which we diagnose and repair on the bench.
-We confirm the actual cause before quoting.
+Most of the time, yes.
+Once the free checks are spent, a truly dead watch is usually the port, the soldered cell or a power fault on the board — all of which we diagnose and repair in the workshop.
+We pin down the real cause before quoting a penny.

 Can I get a charging repair done by post?